karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

   - The function has the following features already built-in:
     - ``Dependency Injection``
     - ``Logging``
-  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file to deploy the function into Azure Functions, thereby when you create a new solution using the template a ready-to-go deployment pipeline will be created for you.
+  - It includes an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file that deploys the function into Azure Functions.

-  >If you want to take a look at the function source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/AzureFunctionTimerProjectTemplate)
+  >If you want to take a look at the function source code, click [HERE](https://github.com/karlospn/MyTechRamblings.Templates/tree/main/src/AzureFunctionTimerProjectTemplate)

 # 2. Convert the NET 5 Web Api into a template